SDpDas/HomeDesignInterior/README.md

 2. Shadcn: A great source repo for building icon, textarea, logos, background and other components for frontend.

-3. Next.js-14: Latest version of next js used that makes development in react framework much easier...
+3. Next.js-14: Latest version of next js used that makes development in react framework much easier.

 4. Balanced use of React components: They didn't have to be used in every links.
 Good SSR (Server Side Rendering) standards followed.